Is Testsigma secure for your organization?

 How to Choose a Trustworthy SaaS Platform?

-It is your responsibility to check whether the SaaS platform you are going to use is safe or not, be it a quality management software, an ERP (Enterprise resource planning) software, or a codeless test automation tool.
+It is your responsibility to check whether the SaaS marketing platform you are going to use for SAAS marketing is safe or not, be it a quality management software, an ERP (Enterprise resource planning) software, or a codeless test automation tool.

 It is important to make sure that the SaaS is safe by –